 Modern technology is changing the way we view so many areas of our lives that it makes sense that it would affect the maker movement as well.
 As someone whose professional interests span across both fields, I’m intrigued to the synergistic benefits beginning to emerge.
 That’s certainly the case with modern home accessories site OTHR.
-Blending 3D printing, a love for sustainability and collaborations with some of the most creative makers has created a stunning collection of modern, everyday items.
+Blending 3D printing, a love for sustainability and collaborations with some of the most creative makers, OTHR has created a stunning collection of modern, everyday items.

 After exploring this collection and the thinking behind it, I think you agree with me: OTHR is a most-necesary step forward and a beautiful one at that.
 These modern home accessories should definitely find their way into your interior spaces.
 Enjoy this interview with the OTHR team and be sure to check out this exciting shop.
 FYI: Give yourself some time to explore.
 There is a ton to see: great products, designer interviews and more.
 Want to know my favorite item?
 Read on after the interview and I’ll tell you.